 How did the project begin?

-When Eve Span is an ongoing six-year collaboration between Mark O’Brien and John Cresswell.
+When Eve Span is an ongoing seven-year collaboration between Mark O’Brien and John Cresswell.
 Way back in 2004 Mark published a small book on the Peasant’s Revolt of 1381: When Adam Delved and Eve Span.
 A History of the Peasants’ Revolt of 1381.
 John meanwhile had been establishing himself as an actor and playwright.
 After a chance catch-up chat at the bar of the Marxism 2016 event in London, Mark and John hatched the idea of writing and producing a play based upon this amazing story from English history.

 Why is this story important today?